Frédéric Rimbaud

-Frédéric Rimbaud (7 October 1814 in Dole – 16 November 1878 in Dijon) was a French infantry officer.
+Frédéric Rimbaud (7 October 1814 – 16 November 1878) was a French officer of the 47th Infantry Regiment.
 He served in the conquest of Algeria, the Crimean War and the Sardinian Campaign.
-He is best known as the father of the poet Arthur Rimbaud.
+He is best known as the father of the poet Arthur Rimbaud, though the two were not close by any means.

 Biography

+Early life

+Rimbaud was born in Dole in the department of Jura, the son of Didier Rimbaud (19 April 1786 in Dijon – 16 November 1878 in Dole), a tailor and merchant, and Catherine Taillandier (19 May 1786 – 30 November 1838).
+Not much can be attested for certain about his upbringing and formative years.

-Rimbaud, a Burgundian of Provençal extraction, was a captain in the 47th Regiment of Infantry; he had risen from the ranks, and he had spent much of his service outside France.
-From 1844 to 1850, he participated in the conquest of Algeria and in 1854 was awarded the Légion d'honneur "by Imperial decree".
-Captain Rimbaud was described as "good-tempered, easy-going and generous".
-He had literary ambitions, had written guides for Arabic learners and had translated the Quran into French.
-(Rimbaud later used his father's material for his own Arabic studies.)
+A Burgundian of Provençal extraction, he was a captain in the 47th Regiment of Infantry; he had risen from the ranks, and he had spent much of his service outside France.
+From 1844 to 1850, he participated in the conquest of Algeria and on 9 April 1854 was awarded as a Knight of the Legion of Honour 'by Imperial decree".

+Rimbaud was described as 'good-tempered, easy-going and generous'.
+He had literary ambitions, had written guides for Arabic learners, poetry in his youth, and had even translated the Quran into French.
+Arthur Rimbaud would later refer to his father's collations for his own Arabic studies.

-In October 1852, Rimbaud, then 38, was transferred to Mézières when he met his future wife, then 27, Marie Catherine Vitalie Cuif (10 March 1825 – 16 November 1907), while on a Sunday stroll.
+In October 1852, Rimbaud, then 38, was transferred to Mézières.

+Personal life and death

+In Mézières, while on a Sunday stroll, Rimbaud met his future wife, Marie Catherine Vitalie Cuif.
+She was 27.
 On 8 February 1853, they married.
 They had five children: